-ATLANTA, July 25, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Tennessee as a result of the drought that began on July 10, 2012.
+ATLANTA, Aug.
+21, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes in Clay, Macon, Pickett, Robertson, Scott and Sumner counties in Tennessee as a result of the drought that began on April 1, 2012.